chubbymaggie/fossa-docs/src/md/on-prem-docs/options-and-configuration.md

 ## Basic Params

-`secret` - unique 64 digit string used to protect data throughout your app
+`secret` - unique 64-character HEX string used to protect data throughout your app

 `app__hostname` - hostname, defaults to localhost